Dhineshkumar060107/Correlation_Regression/README.md

+EXP NO:03

+DATE:26/10/2024

-# EXP 3: Correlation and regression for data analysis
+# Correlation and regression for data analysis
-# Date:22.09.23
 # Aim :

 To analyse given data using coeffificient of correlation and regression line